zeke/disambigua/README.md

 disambigua
 ==========

-Disambigua is a Wikipedia disambiguation/translation webservice.
-It RESTfully serves up JSON.
+Disambigua is a Wikipedia disambiguation/translation JSON webservice.

+**Note**: This project is no longer maintained.
+Its translation functionality has been replaced by [ord.zeke.xxx](http://.zeke.xxx), a simpler node.js app which is also open source and available at [github.com/zeke/ord](https://github.com/zeke/ord).

 Examples
 --------